How do I apply for housing?

 Most rooms have linoleum tile for the floor coverings.
 Students enjoy bringing their own carpet to decorate and add their personal style to the room.

 No, all university furniture must remain in the room.
 You may request additional furniture if it is available by contacting the CA or AC in your building.
 Students are financially responsible for any university furniture that is missing or damaged.
+See our furniture policy for details.

 Yes, all beds on campus can be lofted.
 You may sign out a loft kit for your room on move in day at the start of each semester.
 If you missed this opportunity and would like a loft kit mid-semester, please contact the Area Coordinator in your building.